QUEST BA/BS, Early Childhood Education P-3 MAT: combined degree

 - In order to complete the Master of Arts in Teaching program in five years, students may need to take courses in summer and winter sessions in years three through five, depending upon their particular liberal arts/science program requirements.

-- Dual Certification requires an addition 6 graduate level credits as noted below.
+- Dual Certification requires an additional 6 graduate level credits as noted below.

 - For those interested in our Dual Certification Program, Special Education is a “second certificate” in the State of NJ.
 Teachers must first (or concurrently) earn their elementary certificate.